sktime/mentoring/internships/projects_2026.md

 # Project Ideas for 2026

-Below is a list of ideas for longer mid-year projects 2025 with `sktime`.
+Below is a list of ideas for longer mid-year projects 2026 with `sktime`, `skpro`, and `pytorch-forecasting`.
 For getting started or smaller projects, see our curated list of [good first issues and advice on getting started as an sktime developer](https://github.com/sktime/sktime/issues/1147).

 The below list is only an ideas starter - we welcome and actively encourage bringing your own ideas to the table!